MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ---
 ms.date:  12/23/2019
 keywords:  powershell,cmdlet
-title:  Getting WMI Objects Get WmiObject
+title:  Getting WMI Objects Get CimInstance
 ---
-# Getting WMI Objects (Get-WmiObject)
+# Getting WMI Objects (Get-CimInstance)

-## Getting WMI Objects (Get-WmiObject)
+## Getting WMI Objects (Get-CimInstance)

 Windows Management Instrumentation (WMI) is a core technology for Windows system administration because it exposes a wide range of information in a uniform manner.
 Because of how much WMI makes